gyulanemeth/bluefox.email/email-sending-concepts/email-authentication.md

 Sending an email may seem straightforward, but several processes ensure that the message is authentic.
 This is where email authentication plays a crucial role.

-Email authentication acts as a digital identity verification for your emails.
+Email authentication acts as a **digital identity verification** for your emails.
 Without it, anyone could impersonate your company, leading to trust issues, reduced deliverability, and potential fraud.

 The positive aspect is that you do not need a technical background to grasp its function.
 Here are the key points to understand..

 ## <a id="what-is-email-authentication"></a>What is Email Authentication?

-Email authentication encompasses methods such as [SPF](/email-sending-concepts/spf.md), [DKIM](/email-sending-concepts/dkim.md), and [DMARC](/email-sending-concepts/dmarc.md) that ensure the authenticity of emails.
-These protocols verify if the email was sent from an authorized server, confirm it hasn't been altered, and ensure it matches the claimed domain.
+Email authentication encompasses methods such as [SPF](/email-sending-concepts/spf), [DKIM](/email-sending-concepts/dkim), and [DMARC](/email-sending-concepts/dmarc) that ensure the authenticity of emails.
+These protocols verify if the email was sent from an **authorized server**, confirm it hasn't been altered, and ensure it matches the claimed domain.

-Think of it as a combination of a digital signature, permission verification, and policy enforcement, all designed to combat email fraud effectively.
+Think of it as a combination of a **digital signature**, permission verification, and policy enforcement, all designed to **combat email fraud** effectively.

 Three primary tools perform this function: